WevenYang/MovieProject/README.md

 # MovieProject
 a project about movie

-I will show some screenshot to all your guys.
+I will show some screenshots to all your guys.
 Wait for me!